insure logo

 Average cost of car insurance Georgia

-In Georgia, the average cost of full coverage is $75 more compared to the national average
+The average cost of full coverage car insurance in Georgia is $226 more than the national average car insurance rates in the U.S.

 What is full coverage car insurance?

-If you lease or finance your car in Georgia, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you finance or lease your vehicle in Georgia, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.

 The bottom line on saving and staying protected